Cylindropuntia fulgida

 Cylindropuntia fulgida, the jumping cholla, also known as the hanging chain cholla, is a cholla (Cylindropuntia) cactus native to Sonora and the Southwestern United States.

 Name

-The species possesses many common names, though the most common one is "jumping cholla", which comes from the ease with which the stems detach when brushed, "jumping" onto passing animals.
-Another more sparingly used name is monkey cups, due to the nature of the plant's structure.
-Other names for this cactus include chain fruit cholla, cholla brincadora, and velas de coyote.
+The species possesses many common names, though the most common one is "jumping cholla", which comes from the ease with which the stems detach from the main plant when brushed, "jumping" onto passing animals.

 Description

 Cylindropuntia fulgida grows at elevations ranging from 300 to 1000 m.
 While the name "jumping cholla" is applied especially to this species, it is also used as a general term for all chollas.

 The jumping cholla is an arborescent (tree-like) plant with one low-branching trunk.
 It often grows to heights of 4 m, with drooping branches of chained fruit.
 The stems are light green and are strongly tuberculate, with tubercles (small, wart-like projections on the stems) measuring 6 to 9 mm.
 Together, the plants form forests that may range over many hectares.

 Flowers are white and pink, streaked with lavender, and are roughly 1 in wide.
 The flowers are displayed at the joint tips (or old fruit tips), blooming in mid-summer.
 According to naturalists/writers Henry and Rebecca Northen, a curiosity of these flowers is that C. fulgida opens its flowers at exactly 3:00p.m. solar time, and can be used to set one's watch.

 Most of the fleshy, green fruits are sterile, pear-shaped to nearly round, wrinkled with a few spines.
 They are typically about 4 cm long, often producing flowers the following year which add new fruits to those of previous seasons.
 It is these hanging chains of fruit which give it the name "hanging chain cholla".

 Closeup image of a cholla spine showing microscopic barbs which make removal extremely painful.

 Like other cacti, the plant's leaves have been reduced to spines, 6 to 12 of which grow from each areole.
 Young branches are covered with 2 to 3 cm silvery-yellow spines, which darken to a gray color with age.
 These spines form a dense layer that obscures the stems.
 Slower growing or older branches have sparse and/or shorter spines.
 As the spines fall off of older parts, the brown-black bark is revealed.
 It becomes rough and scaly with age.